 The first year curriculum is taken in collaboration with other design/technology students and is an immersion into the culture of production and design.
-Students explore thinking metaphorically and abstractly with an appreciation of design and technology as an aesthetic distinct from other art forms.
-Students learn the basics of draping and cutting and specialized sewing techniques for costuming.
-They begin a drawing progression and take course work in stage make-up in The Theatre School's makeup shop.
-Students complete three production crew assignments which will usually include one or two assignments in their area of study and one or two in another area of production.
+Students learn the basics of sewing, construction, fabric dyeing, and working in a costume shop.
+They take basic drawing and design classes as well as a script analysis class.
+Students complete three production crew assignments which will usually include one or two assignments directly related to costuming and one or two in another area of production.

 In the fourth year, students take a series of advanced costume technology classes alongside the 3rd year students; these classes alternate every other year and focus on period costuming, 20th century tailoring, and special topics.
-The fourth year is a transition year, further developing students’ abilities and preparing students to enter the profession.
-In-class projects are primarily independent studies tailored to individual student interest and career goals.
-Students continue work in our production season and have the option of a professional internship of their choosing.
+The fourth year of the program is a transition year, further developing students' abilities while preparing students to enter the profession.
+Students continue work in our production season and have the option of pursuing a professional internship of their choosing.

 Liberal Studies Program.
 Courses are taken in theatre history, writing, quantitative reasoning and technological literacy, philosophical inquiry, religious dimensions, scientific inquiry, understanding the past, multiculturalism in the United States, and electives.
 These liberal studies courses are scheduled during the first three years of the program.